berensp/berensp.github.io/_bookreviews/the-road.md

 The road is life and death: stray too far and you're dead; but on it you're likely to encounter the pillagers and cannibals.
 Also provides hope...leading somewhere.

 What's worth staying alive for when (almost) everything has been annihilated?
 The embodiment of innocence and goodness: your boy.
+Or more specifically that our life has purpose and there's some goodness that comes of it (e.g., sustaining your child; a especially a child of such character).

 McCarthy is an incredible storyteller but also a beautiful writer.
-It's wonderful how details are unrevealed methodically: e.g., two hundred pages in: "even a year ago the boy might sometimes pick up something and carry it with him for a while but he didnt do that any more."
+It's wonderful how details are revealed methodically: e.g., how long the boy and his father had been at this is, I think, not even alluded to until 200 pages into the book: "*even a year ago* the boy might sometimes pick up something and carry it with him for a while but he didnt do that any more."

 I think I'll be contemplating that final paragraph for some time: